 Audit how your office manager or employee experience team is spending their time.
 If they are spending a large percentage of their workday on lower-level, time-intensive tasks, consider hiring part-time help.
 These are essential office functions, but the office manager may not be the most cost-efficient staff member to fulfill these duties.
 Hiring a part-time daytime porter or receptionist could enable more experienced staff members to focus on higher-level priorities.

-In 2018 the Building Owners and Managers Association International (BOMA) reported an average office spent 41% of their budgets on fixed costs such as taxes and insurance, followed by 17% on repairs and maintenance, and 13% on regular and specialty cleaning.
+Building Owners and Managers Association International (BOMA) reported an average office spent 41% of their budgets on fixed costs such as taxes and insurance, followed by 17% on repairs and maintenance, and 13% on regular and specialty cleaning.
 Despite being a significant source of spending, many companies fail to adequately budget for annual maintenance.

 Often companies include line items for new construction projects but omit or underestimate the cost of general upkeep.
 Planning and budgeting for preventative maintenance, as well as electrical, mechanical, and technological upgrades can prevent small problems and inefficiencies from turning into major, unanticipated expenses—especially in older buildings.